Eukky/CVnotebook/readme.md

-A note book about computer vision learning.
+A notebook about computer vision learning.
 Start with [Index.md](./Index.md)